Social Media Is Toxic: How to Protect Your Kids from It

 Adjust Privacy Features and Monitor Your Kid’s Friends

 Explain why your kid should keep their profile private on social media.
-It decreases the risk of anyone abusing their photos and predators learning more information about their life.
+It decreases the risk of anyone abusing their photos and predators learning more information about their lives.

 You should also be careful about friends and followers that your child adds on social media.
 Until they reach their teen years, it’s best to consult with you before adding new friends.
 Try to teach them how to recognize fake accounts and pinpoint why they shouldn’t add people they don’t know.